 Use Medium Asparagus

 Medium-sized asparagus spears are best.
-If all you can get is thin or thick spears, like the ones in the image below, you can use them in this recipe, adjusting the roasting time.
+However, if all you can get is thin or thick spears, like the ones in the image below, you can use them in this recipe, adjusting the roasting time.

 Very thin spears will need no more than 10 minutes in the oven.
 If using thick ones, check them after the first 15 minutes and see if their thickest parts are fork-tender.
 If not, keep roasting them for 2-3 more minutes.

-You should always trim asparagus ends, but if using thick spears, it's especially important to trim them; they tend to be woody and fibrous.
+You should always trim asparagus ends, but if using thick spears, it's especially important to trim them, as they tend to be woody and fibrous.

 Dry Them Thoroughly

 Wet asparagus spears will steam instead of roasting.
-After rinsing them, place them on paper towels and dry them thoroughly.
+After rinsing, place them on paper towels and dry them thoroughly.

 Recipe FAQs